-The setting is registered on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
-A maximum of 26 children aged from two to under eight years may attend at any one time, there are currently 32 children on roll in the early years age group.
+St. Peter's Pre-School was registered in 2010.
+It is privately owned and operates from The Community Rooms at St Peters Catholic Church in Hinckley.
+The playgroup operates Mondays to Fridays during school term time and sessions run from 8.45am until 12.00noon.
+The setting is registered on the Early Years Register.
+A maximum of 20 children in the Early Years age range may attend at any one time there are currently 25 children on roll.

 The setting is in receipt of nursery education funding and supports children with special educational needs and/or disabilities and children who speak English as an additional language.

-There are currently six members of staff working with the children, four of whom hold an appropriate early years qualification.
+There are currently five members of staff working with the children three of whom hold an appropriate early years qualification and the others are working towards appropriate early years qualifications.
 The setting receives support from the local authority and has links with local schools.